yingw787/tinydevcrm-saas-starter/README.md

     ```bash
     git clone https://github.com/yingw787/tinydevcrm-saas-starter.git /path/to/repository
+    cd /path/to/repository
     ```

+2. Run:

+    ```bash
+    make run-dev
+    ```

+    Go to `localhost:8000` and see the debug screen.

 ## Overview

 This starter template defines skeleton services on top of AWS infrastructure learnings such as `tinydevcrm-infra`.

+Some features include:

+-   Token-based authentication using JSON Web Tokens
+-   API-first backend using Django REST Framework
+-   Operations separation using Docker and `docker-compose`.
+-   Deployment to AWS using Elastic Container Registry, and automated deployments using CodeBuild and CodePipeline.

 ## System environment assumptions